-- The CVRWQCB has requested that the District and U.S. Bureau of Land Management (BLM) address three abandoned ponds near Camanche Reservoir that contain mine wastes.
+- The CVRWQCB has requested that the District and U.S. Bureau of Land Management (BLM) address three\abandoned ponds near Camanche Reservoir that contain mine wastes.
 The District and BLM have both been named as Potential Responsible Parties and are jointly completing this site investigation/remediation project.
-An Engineering Evaluation/Cost Analysis was completed in 2013 to present remediation alternatives.
-The final site remedy and cost allocations between the District and BLM have yet to be determined as the parties are preparing a value engineering study which will be completed in 2014.
-The purpose of the value engineering study is to evaluate alternatives to achieve essential functions at the lowest life-cycle cost consistent with required performance, reliability, quality, safety, and achievement of mission priorities. - The CVRWQCB has requested that the District address elevated concentrations of petroleum hydrocarbons in soil and groundwater associated with former underground storage tanks (USTs) at the District's Bixler facility.
-The District has completed site investigation work, including groundwater and soil gas monitoring and the production of a draft Fact Sheet to be distributed to the public in advance of regulatory closure of the site.
-However, the CVRWQCB has not officially closed the site or required further actions to be taken. - The Alameda County Environmental Health Agency requested that the District conduct additional site investigations at the Adeline Maintenance Center Shops to further define the extent of petroleum hydrocarbons in soil and groundwater associated with former USTs.
+An Engineering Evaluation/Cost Analysis was completed in 2013 to present remediation alternatives and a Value Engineering (VE) study was completed in 2014 to analyze life-cycle costs of the recommended alternative consistent with required performance, reliability, quality, safety, and achievement of mission priorities.
+Subsequent to the VE study, BLM risk assessors audited the site to make recommendations for further financial savings.
+At this time the District is awaiting a final proposal from BLM that incorporates the findings of their risk assessor.
+The final site remedy and cost allocations between the District and BLM have yet to be determined. - The CVRWQCB has requested that the District address elevated concentrations of petroleum hydrocarbons in soil and groundwater associated with former underground storage tanks (USTs) at the District's Bixler facility.
+The District has completed significant site investigation work, including groundwater and soil gas monitoring and requested closure of the site from the CVRWQCB.
+In early 2015 the CVRWQCB requested one more round of ground water monitoring at the site before they can consider closure.
+The additional monitoring is scheduled for summer 2015. - The Alameda County Environmental Health Agency requested that the District conduct additional site investigations at the Adeline Maintenance Center Shops to further define the extent of petroleum hydrocarbons in soil and groundwater associated with former USTs.
 The District completed additional site investigations in accordance with an approved work plan.
 The results indicate that elevated concentrations of petroleum hydrocarbons still remain in onsite soil and groundwater in localized areas near the former USTs.
-The scope of additional work remaining at this site is unknown and the County has requested a meeting with the District to discuss the steps necessary to obtain regulatory closure of the site.
-The meeting with the County is scheduled to take place in fiscal year 2015. - The Alameda County Environmental Health Agency has notified the District that they have initiated the path to closure for the South Area Service Center UST site.
-Sampling of the site has indicated that there is no contamination at this location and it is anticipated that the closure process should be straight forward.
-The most recent step in the path to closure was formal public notification which was completed by the County on January 27, 2014. - The District operates many facilities throughout Northern California that have NPDES permits, waste discharge requirements, and air permits.
-The total estimated liability for all known violations is less than \$250 thousand.
+The scope of any additional work remaining at this site is unknown and the next step will be to meet with the County to agree upon final actions necessary to obtain regulatory closure of the site. - On April 8, 2015, approximately 170 cubic yards of cellular concrete being used at a District construction site was accidentally released into a storm drain in Oakland, CA. The incident occurred when cellular concrete was being added to a 1,500 foot segment of an abandoned 24-inch water main line.
+The cellular concrete flowed through enclosed storm drain pipes and open creek channels following the release.
+District staff immediately initiated emergency response and an incident command structure to commence cleanup of the creek; the cleanup took approximately 4 weeks.
+The cleanup phase has transitioned into a long term restoration phase which is projected to run into early 2016.
+It is unknown whether or not enforcement action will be taken by regulatory agencies for this incident. - The District operates many facilities throughout Northern California that have NPDES permits, waste discharge requirements, and air permits.
+The total estimated liability for all known violations is less than \$350 thousand.